-What is the Southeast Region Inventory & Monitoring Network?
+What is the Southeast Region Inventory & Monitoring Branch?

-The Southeast Region Inventory & Monitoring Network (I&M) is part of the NWRS I&M Initiative.
-Our network works collaboratively to assess the status of NWRS lands, waters and biota and support achievement of conservation objectives at multiple spatial scales.
+The Southeast Region Inventory & Monitoring Branch (I&M) is part of the NWRS I&M Initiative.
+Our Branch works collaboratively to assess the status of NWRS lands, waters and biota and support achievement of conservation objectives at multiple spatial scales.
 We are specifically tasked to work closely with refuges, conservation partnerships such as Landscape Conservation Cooperatives, and other Service programs to address critical refuge information needs and evaluate effectiveness of conservation strategies on refuges.
-For more information about our roles and purpose, please visit About I&M Network.
+For more information about our roles and purpose, please visit About I&M Branch.

-How many staff work for the Southeast Region I&M Network?
+How many staff work for the Southeast Region I&M Branch?

-The Southeast Region I&M Network is staffed with 13 monitoring experts.
-Staff occupy two landscape “zones” that complement southeastern Landscape Conservation Cooperative (LCC) geographies: the South Atlantic Network and the Gulf Network.
-Each zone is staffed with a network lead, data manager, and terrestrial, aquatic, plant and coastal ecologists.
-Staff are stationed strategically at refuge and partner offices across the geography to provide local, regional, and national coordination and support.
+The Southeast Region Inventory & Monitoring (I&M) Branch is staffed with 10 monitoring experts.
+Staff are stationed strategically at refuge and partner offices across the geography to provide local, regional, and national coordination and areas of expertise include data management, statistics, terrestrial ecology, aquatic ecology, plant ecology and coastal ecology.
 For a staff directory, please visit I&M Staff.

 What is an inventory?

-The U.S. Fish and Wildlife Service defines inventory as a survey that estimates the presence, abundance, and distribution of species, habitats, ecological communities, or abiotic resources at a particular time (701 FW 2 Policy on Inventory and Monitoring in the NWRS).
+The U.S. Fish and Wildlife Service defines an inventory as a survey that estimates the presence, abundance, or distribution of species, habitats, ecological communities, or abiotic features at a particular time (701 FW 2 Policy on Inventory and Monitoring in the NWRS).

 What is monitoring?

 - Baseline Monitoring.
 Monitoring that is not tied to specific predictions of how a natural resource will respond to management or environmental stressors, but instead is designed to document change over time of a natural resource.
-Also referred to as ‘surveillance monitoring,’ examples include monitoring climatic parameters, species population trends over time, disease incidence, contaminants, and wilderness character.
+Also referred to as surveillance monitoring, examples include monitoring wildlife population trends, disease incidence, climate change, and wilderness character.

 - Monitoring to Inform Management.
 Monitoring to assess whether a natural resource is approaching or exceeding a known threshold, or if a resource is responding to a management action or system stressor in a specified manner.
 This type of monitoring involves defining the threshold values or expected response, then surveying to measure the response or a closely related indicator.
 Comparing monitoring results with these expected values may show a need for initiating, intensifying, or altering management actions.
 In this policy, it generally means monitoring in an adaptive management context to improve management or evaluate progress toward achieving management objectives.
-Use of the term may also include what is referred to as ‘targeted’ monitoring.
+It is also considered a type of targeted monitoring.